 Extradition is the process by which a person is transferred, often against their will, to face prosecution, trial or sentencing in another country.

-If an arrest is made, a bail application must be created and presented to the court.
-When an extradition request is made, the team will thoroughly review the request and the circumstances surrounding it, looking for opportunities to challenge it.
+If an arrest is made, a bail application will be submitted at the first appearance.
+Where an extradition request is made, our team will thoroughly review the background circumstances and provide clear advice on the opportunities to challenge it.

 - Human rights considerations, such as the right to a fair trial, the right to a family life, and the right not to suffer inhuman or degrading treatment